christina-taggart/dynamic-todos/README.md

 This should provide you with a solid foundation to complete the remaining features.

 ## Releases

 This challenge requires you to manipulate objects that have been added dynamically.
-You may want to brush up on [Event Delegation](http://davidwalsh.name/event-delegate).
+You may want to brush up on [Event Delegation][event-delegation].

-### Release 1
+### Release 0 : Up and Running
 Verify that the existing application runs before modifying.
 Then add the following features:

 1. A todo may be added to the page.